 Project activity schedules: Monitoring for water quality, agricultural monitoring water quality, bacteria, and flow is conducted on a monthly basis, year-round.
-A subset of water quality sites is monitored every other month for nitrates and orthophosphates with analysis conducted by the laboratory.
-Continuous monitoring of temperature takes place from late spring through late fall.
-Continuous water depth monitoring takes place year-round.
+A subset of water quality sites are monitored every other month for nitrates and orthophosphates with analysis conducted by the laboratory.
+Continuous water temperature and depth monitoring take place year-round.
 Creek algae documenting takes place once a year in the spring during bioassessment monitoring.
 Bay samples must be collected at the appropriate tidal cycle and thus this monitoring schedule is dictated by the tides.
 In-bay monitoring for DO must be conducted within two hours after sunrise on a tide to allow safe access via kayak.
 This allows the volunteers to capture the lowest DO levels of the diurnal cycle.
 All QA samples will be delivered to the lab by MBNEP staff or courier.
 Staff will make every effort to deliver the bacteria samples to the lab in time for them to be analyzed within eight hours of collection.
 If this is not possible, they will be delivered for analysis within 24 hours of collection.
 Bay pH monitoring will be conducted in month-long deployments for approximately six months of the year.
-Permanent Transect, Bed Condition Monitoring, Restoration Monitoring, and Seed Transplant monitoring for Eelgrass all takes place annually or seasonally.
+Bay nutrient samples are sampled monthly at shoreline locations throughout the year.
+Permanent Transect monitoring, Bed Condition monitoring, and bay macroalgae monitoring take place annually during negative tides.
+Restoration monitoring occurs as needed for specific projects during negative tides.
 Bioassessment occurs once a year during the spring, and samples are typically delivered to the lab within two months, although they can be held for up to five years.
-Eelgrass aerial imagery and sonar is collected biennially, depending on funding availability and the amount of rainfall.
+Eelgrass aerial imagery and/or sonar is collected biennially, depending on funding availability and the amount of rainfall.
 In heavy rainfall years, more frequent monitoring may take place.
 Bathymetry monitoring is conducted on a decadal timeframe.
 Stream profiling and SET monitoring takes place on a frequency of several years since the monitoring is intended for long-term tracking of sedimentation in the bay.
-Tidally-influenced monitoring such as bay water quality, bacteria, eelgrass, SETs, and shorebirds are scheduled upon review of a tide table to ensure adequate access and optimal conditions.
-Suspended sediment monitoring is conducted during storms taking place during the rainy season.
-Samples are delivered within 48 hours of collection to the sediment laboratory.
-Sediment samples do not have a hold time requirement but are kept either in a refrigerator or at room temperature in the dark.
+Tidally-influenced monitoring such as bay water quality, bacteria, eelgrass, SETs, sediment traps, macroalgae monitoring, and shorebirds are scheduled upon review of a tide table to ensure adequate access and optimal conditions.